 General Requirements for Admittance to the Savannah Carmel include:

-- Age: 20 to 40 years old, or on a case-by-case basis
+Age 20 to 40 years old or on a case-by-case basis

-- Physically and psychologically healthy
+Physically and psychologically healthy

-- Mature and teachable, with good common sense
+Mature and teachable, with good common sense

-- Drawn to a life of prayer, silence and solitude
+Drawn to a life of prayer, silence, and solitude

-- Ability to live in community under a superior
+Possesses the ability to live in community under a superior

 Our Lady of Confidence Carmelite Monastery embraces vocations from all races and nationalities.
 If you feel you are being called to live this hidden life of love and prayer, we invite you to contact us either by phone or mail.